decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-01-19-two-round-ps.md

 ## Notes

 We note that a similar change under the same granular synchrony assumption allows Hydrangea to operate under $n = 3f+2p+1$.
 Specifically, if there is a fast commit for $x$ with $n-p$ votes in a view, a subsequent leader will obtain a fast certificate for $x$ since, $n-p-f$ of these votes are honest, and by the granular synchrony assumption, the leader receives $\geq n-p-2f = f+p+1$ of these votes.
-We believe a similar change can be applied to Alpenglow as well.
+A similar change applies to Alpenglow as well.

 ## Acknowledgments